neutralinojs/roadmap/README.md

 ## Configuration

-- Transparency setting `transparency: bool` in the window configuration section (Developers can control the opacity level with CSS opacity settings).
+- Make the native window background transparent by default(Developers can control the opacity level with CSS using `rgba` color function).

 ## Documentation